-This report describes the establishment's fifth site visit inspection which took place on 11 February 2016.
-The inspection included discussions with key members of staff working under the licence, including the Deputy Medical Director, who is also the Designated Individual, and members of staff involved in procurement and processing of tissues and cells.
-A review of documentation relevant to the establishment's activities and a visual inspection of the processing laboratory were also conducted as part of the inspection.
-Records representative of the range of relevant material procured, processed and stored by the establishment, were also reviewed.
-This exercise identified a number of inconsistencies in the way forms were being completed (see below).
+This report describes the establishment's first routine site visit inspection which took place on 26 May 2016.
+The inspection included discussions with key members of staff working under the licence, as well as an interview with the Chief Operating Officer, who is also the Designated Individual.
+A review of documentation relevant to the establishment's activities and a visual inspection of the areas of the premises where licensable activities are carried out were also conducted as part of the inspection.
+The systems employed by the establishment to manage samples stored for research purposes were not reviewed in detail during this inspection.